Sickness from treatment

 Your doctor and nurse will make sure you have anti sickness medicines after surgery.
 Other ways of managing sickness straight after surgery include avoiding sudden movement, and to only drink sips of water to begin with (once you are allowed to drink).

 Not all radiotherapy will make you feel or be sick.
 It depends on the part of your body that you are having treated.
 About half of people who have radiotherapy to their abdominal area will feel or be sick.
 This can happen within an hour or two of having your treatment.
 It may last up to 6 or 7 hours.
 Radiotherapy to the brain also tends to cause sickness.

 Sickness also depends on your dose of radiotherapy and how often you are having treatment.
 If you are having one large dose of radiotherapy, you are more likely to feel or be sick than if you have smaller doses over longer periods of time.

 If you have total body irradiation (TBI) as part of a bone marrow transplant, it is very likely that you will feel and be sick if you don't have anti sickness drugs to prevent it.
 If you are having TBI, it is likely that you will be having chemotherapy as well.
 Having both these treatments makes it more likely that you will have some sickness.

 There is information about feeling and being sick because of radiotherapy to the brain or stomach and abdomen in the radiotherapy side effects section.

-Remember that if you feel sick, tell your nurses.
+Remember that if you feel sick, tell your doctor or nurse.
 Doctors don't always routinely give anti sickness medicines before radiotherapy because not everyone is sick with this treatment.
-But if you feel sick, you need the medicines.
+But if you feel sick, they will give you the medicines.

 Question about cancer?
 Contact our information nurse team